SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 #### Scale, transform and augment
-Neural networks work better when the inputs are in a fixed range.
-Techniques like batch-norm handle inputs/internal network covariates that have varying ranges but it is likely to be better if the inputs are normalized.
+Neural networks work better when the inputs are normalized.
+Techniques like batch-norm handle inputs/internal network covariates that have constant variance but it is likely to be better if the inputs are normalized.
 The input series were normalized to [0, 1] after exclusion of the outliers.
 I also augmented this normalized data by containing lags of the input, changes in input time steps and by adding a binary mask to indicate if the input data point is a missing value.

 The advantage of rescaling the time series is that one shared model can be used to predict all the time series.